CodeSense: a Real-World Benchmark and Dataset for Code Semantic Reasoning: Evaluation

 As shown in RQ1, models struggle with value prediction even for single statements (e.g., block size 1).
 In RQ2, we further analyze model performance by categorizing results based on statement types. \figref{fig:rq1_side_by_side} presents these results, with the left plot showing C and the right showing Python.
 Each plot groups model performance by statement type to highlight specific areas of strength and weakness.

 We observe that arithmetic and API/calls are the most statement types, even for the best reasoning models like GPT4.0-mini and Claude 3.
-For APIs, we sampled frequently used third-party libraries, like {\tt os}, {\tt sys}, {\tt time} and {\tt math} installed by {\tt pip}, but the models do not have knowledge about their execution semantics.
+For APIs, we sampled frequently used third-party libraries, like {\tt os}, {\tt sys}, and {\tt math} installed by {\tt pip}, but the models do not have knowledge about their execution semantics.
+We also experimented with adding the API definitions in the prompt, but it didn't increase the performance significantly \ref{app:api}.
 Models handle better for predicting Boolean values such as the output of a comparison statement, and also statements where constant is assigned to a variable.
 The models may understand the assignment operator "=" and have captured easy patterns like "a=3 indicates {\tt a} has value 3 after executing this statement".
 We did not observe significant advantage of reasoning models over non-reasoning models for this task.

 \mycomment{ Our results indicate that current LLMs still need to improve for understanding code operational semantics

 From the results, we make the following observations: \textit{1.
 LLMs' understanding of code semantics varies across programming languages}: Most models perform better on Python than on C, particularly for statement types such as `Boolean` and `Constant`.
 This suggests that models are more familiar with Python semantics or have been trained on more Python-centric codebases. \textit{2.
 Model performance is highly sensitive to statement type}: For certain types, such as `Arithmetic` and `Function Call`, accuracy remains consistently low across models, indicating these are challenging for current LLMs.
 In contrast, other types like `Constant` are much easier—especially in Python—where many models achieve over 70\% accuracy. \textit{3.
 Top-performing models consistently outperform across languages} : In both Python and C, Claude 3.5, Gemini, and Granite models demonstrate strong performance across most statement types.
 Qwen2.5-Code models also achieve high accuracy, particularly on \texttt{Variable} and \texttt{Constant} statements. \textit{4.
 Performance drops in C even for the strongest models:} All models, including top performers, experience a noticeable drop in accuracy when transitioning from Python to C, especially on \texttt{Boolean} and \texttt{Constant} statements.
 This highlights the challenge LLMs face in generalizing to lower-level or statically typed languages like C, possibly due to limited exposure or fundamental differences in syntax and semantics.